Shopping For Different Types of Sunscreen in Malaysia? This Is The Ultimate Guide You Need!

 physical sunscreen drugstore

-Physical sunscreen is also known as a natural sunscreen (inorganic) or mineral sunscreen due to fine mineral particles like titanium oxide and zinc oxide.
-It works by reflecting and scattering the UV rays from your body as the mineral particles form a protective layer on the surface of your skin.
-Not just that, physical sunscreen is usually non-comedogenic and is perfect for people with sensitive skin.
-Tan-skinned people can opt for tinted physical sunscreen as it often leaves a white cast on the skin unless you don’t mind looking like you’ve been dipped in white paint.
+Physical sunscreen is also known as a natural sunscreen (inorganic) or mineral sunscreen due to the fine mineral particles like titanium oxide and zinc oxide in its formulation.
+It works by reflecting and scattering UV rays as the mineral particles form a protective layer on the surface of the skin.
+Not just that, physical sunscreen is usually non-comedogenic and perfect for people with sensitive or acne-prone skin.
+Tan-skinned people can opt for a tinted physical sunscreen as regular ones have a tendency to leave a white cast on the skin.

 Best physical sunscreen/mineral sunscreen that shields against UV: